stevenc-stb/spdx-3-model/model/Hardware/Classes/TransportProcess.md

 ## Summary

-The action of product transport.
+The Process of product transport.

 ## Description